zer011b/fdtd3d/README.md

 CUDA_ARCH_SM_TYPE - sm type for GPU
 ```

+If any of the flags change or some new are added, testing scripts should be updated.

 # Launch

-Exmaple of launch command for 2D build
+Example of launch command for 2D build

 ```sh
 cd Release/Source